MustafaCh1/MustafaCh1/README.md

 ## Summary

-Highly driven Computer Science graduate always looking for opportunities to grow and achieve success.
-Extensive experience in software development including mobile app development and 3D games on Unity.
-Very strong problem solving skills cultivated through programming challenges and expertise in data structures and algorithms.
-Versatile skill set and receptive to new skills as required for many modules throughout my degree.
-Consistently top of the class and often given leadership roles.
-Constant hunger to continue learning and excel in the field of computer science for which I have endless passion.
+Highly driven Computer Science graduate with a strong focus on data analysis, machine learning, and mobile app development.
+Proven experience in applying advanced algorithms and data-driven techniques to solve complex real-world problems, with practical proficiency in Python, machine learning frameworks, and data science libraries.
+Recognised for exceptional problem-solving skills and academic excellence, consistently ranking at the top of the class and entrusted with leadership roles.
+Passionate about continuous learning and eager to contribute to innovative, impactful projects in programming, app development, and emerging technologies.

 ## Education